Open Barn Door Tours

-Take a look into the world of beautiful barn weddings during an Open Barn Door Tour every Monday and Wednesday beginning Aug.
-2 through the end of September.
+Take a look into the world of beautiful barn weddings during an Open Barn Door Tour every Monday and Wednesday through Sept.
+27. Tours will resume in May.
 Tours may be cancelled due to inclement weather or preempted due to special events scheduled in the park.
 General information is available onsite.
 Park staff is unable to reserve dates or accept payment for a wedding/event during the tours.

 Ellis Barn Weddings